dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

-We reload and restart dcache- ???
+We reload and restart dcache everytime wenn we add new configurations:

 systemctl restart dcache.target